Editor’s note: Article originally published on April 1, 2021.

 Holy Thursday is a celebration of The Last Supper Jesus had with his Apostles before his death on the Cross.
 Matthew, Mark, and Luke contain narratives of this event in their Gospels.
 The Gospel of John gives a different account where Jesus washes the feet of his Apostles.
 During the Mass on Holy Thursday the priest washes the feet of parishoners as a sign of service.

 This liturgical feast is one of my favorite in the entire church calendar.
-The institution of the Eucharist takes places on Holy Thursday.
+The institution of the Eucharist takes place on Holy Thursday.
 I also find the washing of feet as a profound gesture of love and service.
 Finally, the conclusion of the Mass sets up the stage for Good Friday― Jesus’ Death on the Cross.

 Source and Summit